naka53/prime/README.md

 # prime

-prime is a simple kernel rootkit (Linux Kernel x86) looking for sys_call_table offset from code in memory.
+prime is a simple kernel rootkit (Linux x86_64) looking for sys_call_table offset from code in memory.
 More pricisely, he is looking at the syscall routine code.
 Moreover he is able to hide file/process to user that match with a MAGIC_PREFIX.

 ### Looking for entry_SYSCALL_64 address
 ```